Financing

 Financing structure

-The average fixed interest period, including effects of derivative instruments, was 2.6 years (2.2 at year-end), the average capital tie-up period was 2.7 years (2.2 at year-end), and the average effective rate of interest was 3.0 per cent (2.9 at year-end) including, and 2.8 per cent (2.8 at year-end) excluding, the cost of unutilised loan commitments.
+The average fixed interest period, including effects of derivative instruments, was 2.2 years (2.2), the average capital tie-up period was 2.4 years (2.2), and the average effective rate of interest was 2.9 per cent (2.9) including, and 2.8 per cent (2.8) excluding, the cost of unutilised loan commitments.

-The fair value of all interest-rate derivatives as of June 30, 2025 amounted to SEK -37.2 million (-10.8 at year-end).
+The fair value of all interest-rate derivatives as of December 31, 2025 amounted to SEK -12.4 million (-10.8).
 The negative value was due to falling market interest rates.
-For bond loans with a fixed rate of interest, the deficit value is SEK -7.6 million (surplus value of 87.7 at year-end).
+For bond loans with a fixed rate of interest, the surplus value is SEK 20.6 million (87.7).

 Maturity, year Bank loans